ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 ### Dates and date-times

-Dates, and date-times (so: timestamps) can only be constructed by performing a `plusTime` operation, with a certain amount of years, months, hours or days added.
+Dates, and date-times (so: timestamps) can only be constructed using the following two operations:

+* A `plusTime` operation, which parses the given date(-time) string as a date-time, and adds a given amount of years, months, hours or days.
+* A `dccDateOfBirth` operation, which parses the given date-of-birth (which may be a partial date), and converts it to a date-time which is a “beneficial interpretation” of that date.

-This makes it possible to ensure consistent date/date-time representations across platforms, without being able to implicitly rely on the behaviour of native date/date-time types in combination with the other (allowed) operations.
+This approach makes it possible to ensure consistent date/date-time representations across platforms, without being able to implicitly rely on the behaviour of native date/date-time types in combination with the other (allowed) operations.
-The following date and date-time formats are allowed:

-    YYYY
-    YYYY-MM
-	YYYY-MM-DD
-	YYYY-MM-DDThh:mm:ss
-	YYYY-MM-DDThh:mm:ssZ
-	YYYY-MM-DDThh:mm:ss[+-]h
-	YYYY-MM-DDThh:mm:ss[+-]hh
-	YYYY-MM-DDThh:mm:ss[+-]hmm
-	YYYY-MM-DDThh:mm:ss[+-]hhmm
-	YYYY-MM-DDThh:mm:ss[+-]h:mm
-	YYYY-MM-DDThh:mm:ss[+-]hh:mm
-	YYYY-MM-DDThh:mm:ss.S
-	YYYY-MM-DDThh:mm:ss.SZ
-	YYYY-MM-DDThh:mm:ss.S[+-]h
-	YYYY-MM-DDThh:mm:ss.S[+-]hh
-	YYYY-MM-DDThh:mm:ss.S[+-]hmm
-	YYYY-MM-DDThh:mm:ss.S[+-]hhmm
-	YYYY-MM-DDThh:mm:ss.S[+-]h:mm
-	YYYY-MM-DDThh:mm:ss.S[+-]hh:mm

-The `plusTime` operation always results in a timestamp with millisecond precision, regardless of the input.
+Both operations always result in a date-time with millisecond precision, regardless of the input.
 Note that that doesn't always properly reflect the resolution of the input.
 That effect has to be taken into account by the logic implementor.
-The following items describe this conversion:

-* For the two short date forms (first two formats), a missing MM or DD is assumed to be `01`.
-* A missing time part (so for dates), it is assumed to be `00:00:00.000`.
-* When a timezone offset is missing, the offset `Z` is assumed (including in the previous case).
-* The last eight formats specify sub-second time info, with any number of decimals being accepted.
-  Any date(-time) is always normalised to milliseconds, with 3 places behind the decimal dot.
-  All decimals beyond the 3rd one are ignored, effectively rounding _down_ to the nearest millisecond.

-Add 0 hours/days/months/years to represent the date(-time) as-is.

 ## Operations